Creative Career & Business

 Congratulations if you’ve managed to work and keep up during those four years.
 But most are in for a rude awakening upon graduation because they were not given what they needed.

-Courses, on the other hand, are usually relevant and current to the industry.
-Most of them are designed to give you skills that can be used immediately.
+Courses, on the other hand, are usually relevant and up to date with the industry.
+Most of them are designed to give you skills you can use immediately.

 Lower employability rates

-Many people do not find a job in their field until years after graduation.
-Some have already graduated college and must take additional classes with more applicable curricula to learn current skills.
+Many people do not find a job in their field for years after graduation.
+Some have already graduated from college and must take additional classes with more applicable curricula to learn current skills.

-When deciding between the two, consider whether you need broad knowledge of many different elements of design or deep knowledge about one or two aspects.
+When deciding between the two, consider whether you need broad knowledge of many design elements or deep knowledge of one or two aspects.

 Stress